ggim-exercise/ggim-exercise.github.io/index.md

-# ggim-exercise: UN-GGIM WG-Disasters Task Group B
+# UN-GGIM WG-Disasters Task Group B

 NOTE: This web site is under development and not authoritative in any sense.